Landscape concept plan for afforestation of lowland Waikato hill country reserve

 - On-site and local consultation has been undertaken with relevant council staff (planners etc.) and representatives of relevant local interest groups/stakeholders e.g. mountain-bikers, horse-riders, concerned neighbours etc.

 - A draft concept plan has been prepared for a public consultation process with the aim of integrating community recreational values and opportunities including environmental, landscape and kaitiakitanga values with appropriate land use and management and potential production/financial objectives.
+The concept plans can be viewed on the links below.

 Demonstration planted forests